 Letting Go by Judith Prays

 Decisions are a big problem for me.
 I’m horribly indecisive.
-Big or small.
-Doesn’t matter.
+Big

-making decisions through kinesiology - muscle testing.
+This week - I was told about making decisions through kinesiology - muscle testing.

 The idea is you make statements and your muscles will be strong if they are true and weak if they are false.